Thames Television: From 1992

 Thames Television was acquired by Pearson Television on 23 April 1993.
 Pearson Television was itself sold by Pearson plc to CLT-UFA in 2000, thus merging to become the RTL Group, and rebranded as FremantleMedia in 2001.
 In 2003, Thames Television was merged with another FremantleMedia subsidiary, Talkback (founded by comedians Mel Smith and Griff Rhys Jones in 1981), to form Talkback Thames.
-Despite the merger, the Thames logo continued to be used at the end of the label's entertainment productions until 2006.
-That subsidiary was split into four new production companies at the start of 2012, with the new Thames producing light entertainment programming until the start of 2025, when the re-merging of it and Talkback to form Talkback Thames.
+Despite the merger, Thames continued as a separate entity and its own logo to be used at the end of the label's entertainment and drama productions until 2006.
+That subsidiary was split into four new production companies at the start of 2012, with the new Thames producing entertainment programming until the start of 2025, when the re-merging of it and Talkback to form Talkback Thames.

 Culture

 Thames is often quoted as a prime example of a commercial public-service broadcaster with shows covering all aspects of the spectrum and the largest producer in the network.
 Its shows achieved massive audiences and are still remembered many years later.
 This is sometimes attributed to the culture of the company, which could be claimed to be a continuation of that at ABC.
 That station was more highly regarded by the ITA (amongst others) than Rediffusion whose programming was seen as downmarket and whose management-style was viewed as high-handed.
 The two companies allowed Thames independence (although in later years there were accusations that they both treated the company as a cash cow).

 The children's department also spawned the independent production company Tetra Films, which would later revive some classic Thames children's programmes for ITV – The Tomorrow People (1992–5, in association with Thames-owned Reeves Entertainment for ITV and Nickelodeon) and Rainbow (1994–96, for HTV) – along with a range of original film and television productions.